 Below is our high level plan to help achieve that goal for the kids who come through our 3 year program.
-Hopefully there are some ideas that can also be useful for anyone helping any child become a successful independent adult.
+Hopefully there are some ideas on our path to independence that can also be useful to anyone helping a child become a successful independent adult.

 The primary focus will be getting the kids adjusted to the program and set up with the essentials.

 Some learning may take place simultaneously, depending on urgency, but the general plan will be to focus on the following each month in order.

 - Gather & store essential documents and information

 - Connect and apply for any untapped resources

 - Fill in essential needs – food, water, clothing, transportation

 - Learn how things work and adjust to the culture at Finally Family Homes

 3rd Month – Educational Support